 Guava Plants and Guava Tree Information

 The guava fruit grows on a small tree with a wide, short canopy and a sturdy single to multi-stemmed trunk.
 The guava tree is an interesting plant with mottled greenish bark and long 3- to 7-inch (7.5 to 18 cm.) serrated leaves.
 Guava trees produce white, 1-inch flowers that yield to small round, oval or pear shaped fruits.
 These are more accurately berries and have soft flesh, which may be white, pink, yellow or even red and varies in taste from acidic, sour to sweet, and rich depending on variety.

 Guava plants thrive in any soil with good drainage and full sun for best flowering and fruit production.

 Guava fruit trees are tropical to sub-tropical and may achieve 20 feet in height.
-Growing guavas require cold protection and is not suitable outdoors in most zones of the U.S. They must have shelter from freezing winds, even in sunny warm climates where occasional icy temperatures occur.
+Growing guavas require cold protection and is not suitable outdoors in most zones of the United States.
+They must have shelter from freezing winds, even in sunny warm climates where occasional icy temperatures occur.

 Caring for a Guava Tree

 If you are lucky enough to live in one of the regions where guava plants grow outside, the tree should be planted in well-drained soil where its roots have room to spread.

 Water frequently after planting and then keep mature trees moderately moist during the blooming and fruiting seasons.
 Once established, caring for a guava fruit tree is similar to any fruiting tree care.

 Growing Guava from Seed

 Growing guava seeds, however, is a fun project and produces an interesting plant.
 You need to harvest seed from a fresh guava and soak off the flesh.
-The seeds can remain usable for months, but germination can take up to 8 weeks.
-Boil the seeds for 5 minutes prior to planting to soften the tough outside and encourage germination.
+The seeds can remain usable for months, but germination can take up to eight weeks.
+Boil the seeds for five minutes prior to planting to soften the tough outside and encourage germination.